 It had in fact become a way of life for parents in other urban areas out of the division to send their children back home to study at the institution and other schools in the division because of the quality of education these schools used to offer and to also enable these young people to know more about their culture and roots.

 All that seems to be in the past now.
 The schools have become safe homes to stray domestic animals whose owners have fled the division and other wild animals who have now found comfort in them as a result of the absence of human life that could have scared them away.

 Several public exams have been written under the English sub-system of education since the start of the Anglophone crisis with the First School Leaving Certificate (FSLC) and the Cameroon General Certificate of Education (GCE) being the most important ones.

 The number of students who have taken these examinations in this division within the last three years has absolutely been nothing to write home about; in most cases below 5 students and in worst cases, no students at all.
 This alone tells you how hard life in this division has become right now.

 Barely a month back, a locally made explosive exploded in Fontem subdivision killing two children and severely wounding another.
 These are children who would have been in school if not for the crisis.
 Several others have lost their lives in gun battles.

 Indeed, the impact of the anglophone crisis on Lebialem division has left many in tears.

-He was there to launch a back to school campaign; a campaign which calls on all stakeholders in the crisis to give peace a chance and allow students go back to school.
+He was there to launch a back-to-school campaign; a campaign that calls on all stakeholders in the crisis to give peace a chance and allow students to go back to school.

 We have been getting more of such calls lately and we can only hope that peace would indeed be given a chance so that these young people who we expect to be the future pillars of the division can go to school and get the training they need to compete with their peers nationally and of course globally.